Vitamin D and Vegan Health

 Many supplements are in fact made using animal-based products.
 Lactose, a form of sugar found in milk, is commonly used as a bulking agent or in the film coating of tablets.
 This is the case not just with dietary supplements but with many tablet-based medications.

 It is important to be aware that some types of vitamin D are not vegan-friendly.
-Vitamin D2 (ergocalciferol) is plant-based, and while vegan-friendly is considered a lower quality source of vitamin D. Almost all vitamin D3 supplements are made from cholecalciferol derived from lanolin, which is extracted from sheep’s wool.
-SunVit-D3 has just developed a new range of vegan products that use vitamin D3 derived purely from plant-based sources.
+Almost all vitamin D3 supplements are made from cholecalciferol derived from lanolin, which is extracted from sheep’s wool.
+SunVit-D3 has just developed a new range of vegan products that use plant-based cholecalciferol – you can find out more here.

 If you are unsure about your intake of vitamin D then talk to your GP.